Wearing Non-Medical Masks in the Community

-Yes, masks are still required, even when physical distancing can be maintained or barriers (such as plexiglass) are present.
-While not our first line of defense, masks are an important added layer of protection.
-Masks supplement other public health measures but do not replace them.
+Yes, masks are still required, even when physical distancing can be maintained or barriers such as plexiglass are present.
+Masks are an important added layer of protection which supplement other public health measures but do not replace them.

 Who is exempt from wearing a mask?

-Some individuals are unable to wear masks for various reasons.
-In some cases, these reasons may not be visible to others.
-We are not expecting Islanders to produce proof of exemption.
-Islanders should always treat each other with kindness, respect and understanding.
+Some people are unable to wear masks for various reasons.
+In some cases, these reasons may not be visible to others and people are not expected to produce proof of exemption.
+We should always treat each other with kindness, respect and understanding.

 - Children under the age of 2

 - Children between the ages of 2 and 5 who cannot be persuaded to wear a mask